deivisangeli/vs_nature_replication/README.md

-# vs-replication
-Replication code for "Do Virtue Signals Signal Virtue?"
+# Replication code for "Do Virtue Signals Signal Virtue?"

 # Requirements
 Do-files were run in Stata 17.
 The following additional packages need to be installed: